lsulibraries/LDLDocs/LDL_Overview.md

 The Louisiana Digital Library (LDL) is an online library containing photographs, maps, manuscript materials, books, oral histories, and more that document history and culture.
 Libraries, museums, archives, historical groups, and other institutions across the State contribute materials to the LDL.

+There are 17 participating institutions in the LDL.
+Each institution contributes the digital items and the descriptive text for their collections.
+Some collections, such as the Teaching History in Louisiana Project (TAHIL), are collaborative projects that include materials from many institutions.

+Louisiana State Museum (LSM)
+Louisiana State University (LSU)
+Louisiana State University at Shreveport (LSUS) Louisiana State University Health Sciences Center New Orleans (LSUHSC) Louisiana State University Health Sciences Center Shreveport (LSUHSCS) Louisiana Tech University (LATECH)
+Loyola University New Orleans (LOYNO)
+McNeese State University (MCNEESE)
+Nicholls State University (NICHOLLS)
+Northwestern State University (NSU)
+Southern University and A and M College (SUBR)
+State Library Of Louisiana (STATE)
+The Historic New Orleans Collection (HNOC)
+Tulane University (TULANE)
+University of Louisiana at Lafayette (ULL)
+University of Louisiana at Monroe (ULM)
+University of New Orleans (UNO)

 The LDL is an instance of Islandora, an open source digital library system based on Fedora Commons, Drupal, Solr/Lucene and other applications.

 ## Purpose of this documentation